mantidproject/mantidimaging/docs/user_guide/savu/index.rst

 Using Savu from Mantid Imaging
 ==============================

-The Savu integration is currently done via the Savu Filters GUI.
+The Savu integration is currently done via the Savu Operations GUI.
 This can be accessed via "Workflow > Savu Image Operations" or by pressing :code:`Ctrl+Shift+F`.

 Once that is open, it connects to the already running (on IDaaS) backend.